-In today’s competitive marketplace, brand is everything.
+In today’s competitive marketplace, the brand is everything.
 You can reach customers anywhere in the world thanks to the internet and online purchasing.
 But that means so can your competitors.
 Branding and brand positioning is the weapon you need to wield in your quest for global customers and recurring revenue.

 It’s your brand that sets you apart from competitors with similar offerings.
 If you can nail down your branding and target the right audience, you can more effectively reach global audiences.